How Can End of Life Care Help Your Loved One?

-Being diagnosed with a terminal illness can be difficult to come to terms with, for patients as well as their families.
-In most cases it is a family member that ends up taking on the majority of the responsibility in providing the necessary assistance and support required in these types of situations.
-Quality end of life care can be extremely helpful for pain management, and addressing emotional and spiritual needs during such a confusing and distressing time.
+Being diagnosed with a terminal illness can be challenging to come to terms with for patients as well as their families.
+In most cases, it is a family member that takes on the majority of the responsibility in providing the necessary assistance and support required in these situations.
+Quality end-of-life care can be extremely helpful for pain management and addressing emotional and spiritual needs during such a confusing and distressing time.

-A terminal illness is one that is incurable, which causes many people to lose hope upon hearing such a discouraging diagnosis.
+A terminal illness is incurable, which causes many people to lose hope upon hearing such a discouraging diagnosis.
 Although there may not be hope for full recovery, there is still hope for acceptance, closure, and living out one’s final days in the best way possible.

 What is Palliative Care?

-End of life care is often referred to as palliative care.
-Palliative care is designed to bring comfort and peace to families in a time of confusion and suffering.
-The goal is to help terminally ill patients spend time with loved ones, fulfill end of life goals, and to relieve painful symptoms of the disease.
+End-of-life care is often referred to as palliative care.
+Palliative care is designed to bring comfort and peace to families during confusion and suffering.
+The goal is to help terminally ill patients spend time with loved ones, fulfill end-of-life goals, and to relieve painful symptoms of the disease.

-Palliative care can help make that final period much less stressful and painful for everyone involved.
-These services can even be administered in the comfort of home by a professional home care agency like Promyse Home Care.
+Palliative care can make that final period less stressful and painful for everyone involved.
+These services can even be administered in the comfort of a home by a professional home care agency like Promyse Home Care.

 Promyse Home Care is an excellent resource for those requiring assistance in the Kitchener – Waterloo – Cambridge area.
 Experienced and professional caregivers can assist with a wide range of tasks and services that can help ease the burden and improve the quality of daily life.

-There is an assortment of palliative care services available, depending on health care needs and patient preferences.
+Various palliative care services are available, depending on health care needs and patient preferences.

 Some of the services that can be attained are: